Making things, making things happen.

 Writing

-Student assignment to write a PR feature story.
-I chose to write about the student organization I served in and later became president of.
-I did all of the research and interviews to write the story.
+This feature story was developed around the student organization I served in and later became president of.
+I completed all of the research and interviews as part of this process.

 A life lived for dance